inseq-team/inseq/docs/source/main_classes/step_functions.rst

     an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-Main Functions
+Step Functions
 =======================================================================================================================

-The functions described in this section can be called from the top level of the `inseq` library and implement the base functionalities required for its usage.
+The following functions can be used as attribution targets or step functions in the :meth:`inseq.models.AttributionModel.attribute` function call.

-.. currentmodule:: inseq
+.. currentmodule:: inseq.attr.step_functions

+.. autofunction:: logit_fn

-.. autofunction:: get_version
+.. autofunction:: probability_fn

-.. autofunction:: list_feature_attribution_methods
+.. autofunction:: entropy_fn

-.. autofunction:: list_step_functions
+.. autofunction:: crossentropy_fn

-.. autofunction:: load_model
+.. autofunction:: perplexity_fn

-.. autofunction:: register_step_function
+.. autofunction:: contrast_prob_diff_fn

-.. autofunction:: show_attributions
+.. autofunction:: mc_dropout_prob_avg_fn